 Sure!
 You can also drop your bike out of a plane from 30k feet!
 But that doesn't mean its good for your bike!
 The Honda shadow 600 and 750 exhaust has 2 differently designed header pipes for the forward and rear cylinders.
 The forward pipe being made of a double wall construction, is only properly supported when the muffler is attached.
 If you cut off the muffler, you end up having a problem on your hands.
 The inner pipe will end up tearing itself off of the boss all the way up at the exhaust manifold due to vibration and heat and the tubing's thin wall.
 Then you have an exhaust flow issue, and this can negatively affect engine performance, leading to exhaust leaks, lean conditions and all sorts of fun stuff.
 You can't just pull it out of the outer pipe either, because the inner pipe has 2 compound bends.
 You have to cut off the entire pipe.
 Most people end up hearing a weird metallic whining, vibrating sound at certain rpms, but can rarely find it.
 (I know because I had it happen to my bike years ago when I didn't know jack squat.
 I have encountered it on other riders bikes who had the exact same issue.)
 It then ends up wearing a hole in the outer pipe, causing more exhaust issues, and leaks.
 It"s all bad news.
 The rear pipe doesn't even have a complete outer wall. it merely has a heat shield covering the first 18" or so of exhaust tubing which is barely bigger than an inch.
 If you cut off the muffler for the rear pipe you are left with a heat shield shaped like a U with a tiny tube in the center.
 The same vibrational, thin walled tubing issue can happen here.
 In all honesty the best option for running open exhaust is to get a well made set, it doesn' have to be from me either!
 There's plenty of companies out there who make exhaust for your bike.
 And remember any time you change your intake or exhaust setup, you should properly tune to accomodate the new flow changes.

-While we cannot be help responsible for items damaged in shipping, if you receive an item that has been damaged in shipping, please visit our contact page, fill out the form with your concern, and we will do everything we can to take care of you.
+While we cannot be held responsible for items damaged in shipping, if you receive an item that has been damaged in shipping, please contact the carrier and file a claim with them.

 VT700C 1984-1987 Shadow 700